Abdul-Zamani/molssi-geometry-analysis-project/README.md

+# MolSSI MolSSI Summer School 2019
-# MolSSI | Geometry Analysis Project + Testing
+## Geometry Analysis Project + Testing

-## geom_analysis.py
+### geom_analysis.py

 This program takes the molecular coordinates from an input file and calculates the bond distances between all atoms.
-There is a built-in conditional that performs a soft bond check using specific distance cutoff criteria (0-1.5 $\mathring A$).
+There is a built-in conditional that performs a soft bond check using specific distance cutoff criteria (0-1.5 \si{\angstrom}).

+The following is the contents of a water geometry input file.
 ```
 3
 Water xyz file